francisca2903/FEUP-FSI/LOGBOOK8.md

 ## Challenge 1

-After analysing the code, we identified a vulnerability in the login section in the folling line:
+After analysing the code, we identified a vulnerability in the login section in the following line:

 ![image53.png](images/image53.png)